RHFieldProductManagement/openshift-aio/labs/08-deploy-rhacm.md

 EOF
 ~~~

-With the file created we can go ahead and apply it to the the OCP cluster:
+With the subscription file created we can go ahead and apply it to the the OCP cluster:

 ~~~bash
 [root@ocp4-bastion ~]# oc create -f acm-operator-subscription.yaml